-Equivalent to an Associate's degree from an accredited college with major coursework in business or public administration, political studies, communications, or a related field, and five (5) years of experience in municipal government, preferably with a Town or City Clerk's Office, including two (2) years of supervisory experience.
+Equivalent to graduation from an accredited four-year college or university with major coursework in business or public administration, or a closely related field of study, and five (5) years of experience in municipal government, preferably with a Town or City Clerk's Office, including two (2) years of supervisory experience.
+A Certified Municipal Clerk or Master Municipal Clerk designation is preferred.